sustainable-computing-io/susql-operator/README.md

 To install SusQL go to the `deployment` directory and run the command `bash deploy.sh`.
 This script does a few actions:

-* Check if Kepler is installed and exposing metrics through prometheus
+* Check if Kepler is installed and exposing metrics through Prometheus
     * In general, Kepler metrics are exposed, clusterwide, at:

       ```